 No entry for any event is confirmed until the appropriate entry fee has been received by the DCGU Secretary.
 If payment has not been made by the closing date for each event, the incomplete entry will be removed, and the player will not be entered into the draw.

 It is the responsibility of each player to ensure his/her name appears on the online list of entrants once the entry has been made, which confirms that the entry has been received.

 Entry fees are not transferrable between players once they have been paid and the draw for the event entered has been made.

-Once entered, entry fees for DCGU events will not be refunded unless a player withdraws before the published closing date for that event or in exceptional circumstances, which must be submitted in writing to the County Secretary for approval.
+Once entered, entry fees for DCGU events will not be refunded unless a player withdraws before the published closing date for that event.
+Requests for refunds in exceptional circumstances, must be submitted in writing to the County Secretary for consideration or approval.

 If an event is abandoned or postponed due to reasons outside of the DCGU's control, no entry fee will be refunded if the event is rescheduled for a comparable date.
 In these circumstances, a player may however ask for the entry fee to be carried over to a future DCGU event.